nmilford/outbrain-on-octopress/README.md

 ## A Few Notes:

 * This script is intend to install the Outbrain recomendations widget on installations of Octopress 2.0 only.

-* Also note that this script, as of yet, is not idempotent nor will it undo echo changes made to your Octopress installation.
+* Also note that this script, as of yet, is not idempotent nor will it undo changes made to your Octopress installation.

 * There is one change made to `source/_includes/post/sharing.html` that will not survive an upgrade of Octopress, but is trivial to re-implement, just take a peek at the bash script.

 * Lastly, my employer, Outbrain, Inc., provides no warranties or guarantees on this script, you should certainly back up your site before running."